ibm-cloud-docs/devsecops/devsecops-configuring-mend-scans.md

 | `mend-print-scan-results` | `false` (property is not set) | Enter any nonzero length string to print each Mend scan results JSON file to the stage log. |
 | `mend-print-scan-summaries` | `false` (property is not set) | Enter any nonzero length string to print each Mend scan summary report to the stage log. |
 | `mend-jar-url` | `https://unified-agent.s3.amazonaws.com/wss-unified-agent.jar` | The scanner JAR file that is downloaded for each pipeline run. |
-{: caption="Table 2.
-Optional Mend Unified Agent parameters" caption-side="top"}
+{: caption="Optional Mend Unified Agent parameters" caption-side="top"}

 ## Evidence and attachments
 {: #cd-devsecops-mend-evid-attach}